convexset/meteor-template-helpers/README.md

 `repackageDictionaryAsArray(obj)`: returns an array of `{key: keyName, value: value}` objects based on the properties of `obj`.

 ### Array Manipulation

-First have a look at the examples in `./mildly-horrifying-examples/` (just run meteor) [[rawgit link](https://rawgit.com/convexset/meteor-template-helpers/master/public/sample_output.html)], which should make things clear.

 `arrayify0Args()` thru `arrayify100Args(x1, x2, ..., x100)`: takes in `n` arguments and returns an array of all `n` arguments.
 Paraphrasing immortal words: "100 parameters ought to be enough for anybody."